 Crushed glass countertops are a fairly new development, but they are becoming a popular choice quickly.
 A few reasons they are growing in popularity by homeowners each year are that they are environmentally friendly and they have a wow factor in their appearance.
-The options for creating the countertops are either to have the crushed glass embedded in concrete or have is encased in a strong and durable clear acrylic material.
+The options for creating the countertops are either to have the crushed glass embedded in the concrete or have it encased in a strong and durable clear acrylic material.
 Either way they are made, they are truly unique.

-If you choose to embed the crushed glass in concrete you will achieve more of a mosaic appearance, and if you chose to use acrylic to encase the crushed glass you will achieve more of a liquid glass look.
+If you choose to embed the crushed glass in concrete you will achieve more of a mosaic appearance, and if you choose to use acrylic to encase the crushed glass you will achieve more of a liquid glass look.
 Some homeowners will even backlight the acrylic crushed glass countertops to give is a dramatic visual appearance.

-Both acrylic and concrete based crushed glass countertops are extremely durable and strong, especially the concrete countertops.
+Both acrylic and concrete based countertops are extremely durable and strong, especially the concrete countertops.
 They are both very easy to clean since the glass, acrylic, and properly sealed concrete are non-absorbent.
 The concrete crushed glass countertops should be sealed to ensure that nothing can be absorbed into the countertops.

-While the strength and durability of the crushed glass countertops is a strength, it can also be a weakness in certain situations.
+While the strength and durability of the crushed glass countertops are a strength, it can also be a weakness in certain situations.
 If a very large amount of weight is placed on a non-supported area, such as the corner, it could crack.
 They also need extra precautions taken with certain food choices.
 Anything acidic, such as tomatoes being left in one spot for too long, can mar the acrylic surface, harsh cleaners can do this as well.
 Being careful and aware will prevent this from happening.
-The countertops can also be a bit expensive often ranging from $50-$100 per square foot, however, typically the cost is less than other natural stone options such as marble.
+The countertops can also be a bit expensive, often ranging from $50-$100 per square foot, however, typically the cost is less than other natural stone options such as marble.
 So, overall they are a terrific choice that you can feel good about if you care about the environment.